MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 ---

-For more script examples for Bash, PowerShell and Cmd, see [Query Azure CLI command output](./query-azure-cli.md).
+For more information on using Bash constructs with the Azure CLI including loops, case statements, if..then..else, and error handling, see [Learn to use Bash with the Azure CLI](./azure-cli-learn-bash.md).

 ## Error handling for Azure CLI in PowerShell